Vdoo raises $25M more to develop its AI-based security for IoT and connected devices – TechCrunch

 Vdoo is a play on the Hebrew word that sounds like “vee-doo” and means “making sure”, and points to the basic idea of how it approaches the verification around its device monitoring.
 It also feels somewhat like the next step in endpoint security, which was the focus of Davidi and Alter’s previous startup, Cyvera, which was eventually acquired by Palo Alto Networks.

-The focus on devices, in some ways, is a significantly more complex approach given that it’s not just about the device, but the many components that go into them.
+The focus on devices, in some ways, is a significantly more complex approach, given that it’s not just about the device, but the many components that go into them.
 As we have seen with Meltdown and Spectre, vulnerabilities might exist at the processor level.

 And as Davidi pointed out to me this week, at times those issues aren’t even intentional but still mean data can leak out, and at worst that can be exploitable by bad actors.